 About this resource

-This project overview describes the project approach, anticipated benefits, anticipated products, and targeted end users.
+This project overview describes the project approach, results, benefits, and next steps.